-GlobalSign may delegate identity proofing and certificate lifecycle events to an Organization acting as a local or external Registration Authority.
+GlobalSign may delegate identity proofing and certificate lifecycle events to a third party acting as a local or external Registration Authority.
 GlobalSign shall ensure adherence of RAs to the applicable regulations, laws, industry standards and policies.

 For both local and external RAs, a contract shall exist between GlobalSign and the RA for the delegated activities, covering at least the following: